Computer Organization And Architecture

 During the program compilation process , each program instruction is converted into machine code instruction in binary.

-Depending upon the type of the programming language , the program compiler converts the entire program into an executable code.
+Depending upon the type of the programming language , the program compiler converts the entire program into an executable code ( set of machine instructions ).
 In case of interpreted language , this conversion takes place line by line.

-The executable code consist of set of machine instructions in binary that can be directly executed by the CPU.
+The executable code consist of set of machine instructions in binary that can be directly decoded and executed by the CPU.

 What Is Central Processing Unit ?